Misa Hylton: Contemporary work

 In 2012, she opened Misa Hylton Fashion Academy with co-founder and stylist Jai Hudson.

-Hylton starred in the documentary,The Remix: Hip Hop x Fashion, about the role of fashion in hip-hop.
+Hylton starred in the documentary The Remix: Hip Hop x Fashion, about fashion's role in hip-hop.
 The film premiered at the 2019 Tribeca Film Festival.

 In February 2020, Harlem's Fashion Row honored Hylton, April Walker, and Dapper Dan for their contributions to the fashion industry.

 Hylton is a global creative partner for MCM.
 In 2018, she designed the fashion in the "Apeshit" video by Beyonce and Jay-Z. She designed custom MCM chaps and a western hat for Megan Thee Stallion's July 2019 Jimmy Kimmel Live! performance.
 Hylton also styled and provided fashion direction for Paper's November 2020 Flo Milli editorial shoot, which included a custom denim bustier, panty, pasties, and headwrap.

-In 2021, Hylton launched her INC fashion collection for Macy's department stores.
-This was part of an 'Icons of Style' campaign run by the store to promote and showcase the work of Black American style-makers and designers, including Ouigi Theodore and Zerina Akers as well as Hylton.
+In 2021, Hylton launched her INC fashion collection for Macy's as part of its "Icons of Style" campaign to promote and showcase Black American style-makers and designers, including Ouigi Theodore and Zerina Akers.

 Impact

-Hylton frequently dressed clients in Western-inspired attire in the 90s, such as in Mary J. Blige's "All That I Can Say" music video.
-The trend has been traced to the "Yeehaw" style of 2019.
+Hylton frequently dressed clients in Western-inspired attire in the '90s, such as in Mary J. Blige's "All That I Can Say" music video.
+The trend inspired the "Yeehaw" style of 2019.

-She is credited with shaping the way women rappers dressed in the 90s, and those styles are thought to influence women artists today.
-While women emcees of the 80s wore more masculine fashion, Hylton "encouraged girls in the game to celebrate their sexuality through fashion."
-Celebrities such as Rihanna have referenced Lil' Kim, one of Hylton's key clients, as inspirations for their fashion sense.
-Cardi B's gold chained headdress from the video "Money" and matching red fur and bob wig from "Backin it Up" are traced to Hylton's selections for Lil' Kim.
+She is credited with shaping the way women rappers dressed in the '90s, and those styles are thought to influence women artists today.
+While women emcees of the '80s wore more masculine fashion, Hylton "encouraged girls in the game to celebrate their sexuality through fashion."
+Celebrities such as Rihanna have referenced Lil' Kim, one of Hylton's clients, as inspirations for their fashion sense.
+Cardi B's gold-chained headdress in the video "Money" and matching red fur and bob wig in "Backin it Up" have been traced to Hylton's selections for Lil' Kim.

-Hylton encouraged her first professional styling clients, Jodeci, to wear modern, casual clothing including hoodies and backwards hats instead of the de rigueur formal clothes and hard bottom shoes.
-The look went on to influence R&B fashion and is said to remain a point of reference for contemporary artists.
+Hylton encouraged her first professional styling clients, Jodeci, to wear modern, casual clothing, including hoodies and backward hats, instead of formal clothes and hard-bottom shoes.
+The look influenced R&B fashion and is said to remain a point of reference for contemporary artists.

 Personal life

-Hylton has three children: son Justin Dior (b.
-1993) from her relationship with hip-hop entrepreneur Sean Combs, and son Niko (b.
-1997) and daughter Madison (b.
-November 1998) from her marriage to music executive Jojo Brim.
+Hylton has three children: Justin Dior (b.
+1993) from her relationship with hip-hop entrepreneur Sean Combs, and Niko (b.
+1997) and Madison (b.
+1998) from her marriage to music executive Jojo Brim.

 Legal issues

-On April 29, 2025, Hylton filed a $5 million lawsuit against longtime friend, singer Mary J. Blige, for breach of contract and interferences, involving a business deal which regarded rapper Vado.
-Hylton claims in the lawsuit that she launched a management company in February 2023 to represent for Vado, who would later sign a contract with Blige's imprint, Beautiful Life Productions.
-Blige later used tactics to coerce the rapper to terminate his management contract with Hylton's company.
+On April 29, 2025, Hylton filed a $5 million lawsuit against Mary J. Blige for breach of contract and interferences involving a business deal with rapper Vado.
+Hylton claims she launched a management company in February 2023 to represent Vado, who later signed a contract with Blige's imprint, Beautiful Life Productions, and that Blige later coerced Vado to terminate his management contract with Hylton's company.